XGR Chain — Network Upgrade & Hardfork Process

 - several blocks immediately after activation

-- enough time to confirm explorer/indexer/RPC stability
+- enough time to confirm explorer, indexer and RPC stability

-23. Post-activation validation
+24. Post-activation validation

 After activation, verify: